gesturesAidl/video_processor/README.md

 In order to extract features from the videos (both RGB and Optical Flow) we used an Inflated 3D Network (I3D), as it is a widely used network for video classification, able to learn spatiotemporal information from the videos.
 In our case, the chosen I3D had weight initialization from a ResNet50 network trained on Imagenet, and was also pre-trained on the action recognition dataset Kinetics-400, since it’s an state-of-the-art model with a good balance between accuracy and computational requirements.
 The model is provided by [GluonCV](https://cv.gluon.ai/) and runs on MXnet.

 ### Classifier Neural Network
 The RGB and the Optical Flow videos are processed by the previously mentioned I3D network, and features for both of them are obtained and go through a [neural network architecture with two streams](https://github.com/gesturesAidl/video_processor/blob/main/app/GesturesAnalyzer/Classifier2stream.py), which was designed considering the [different options](#feature-joinig) of how to combine the features.
 Briefly, both features go through their respective branches of the neural network and the output logits are added up, go through a LogSoftMax layer whose output are the final probabilities.
-These network was trained and [hyperparameter-tuned](#hyperparameter-tuning) to yield the final results:
+This network was trained and [hyperparameter-tuned](#hyperparameter-tuning) to yield the final results:

 :bangbang: PLOT OF THE BEST RESULTS